Social Media Guidelines

 Acceptable Use Guideline Example

-The following acceptable use guideline is posted to the school district’s Facebook page, and provides an example that can be adopted for other DMPS-related social media sites:
+The following acceptable use guideline is posted to the school district’s Facebook page, and applies to other DMPS-related social media sites:

 Des Moines Public Schools has created this Facebook page to serve as an additional means to share news, provide information, and facilitate communications within our school district community.
 We thank all of the Facebook users who “like” our page and contribute to our online community.
 Messages posted to this Facebook page do not necessarily represent the views of Des Moines Public Schools.
 Des Moines Public Schools reserves the right to remove comments and/or report users who post comments which, in the school district’s sole discretion, bully, intimidate, or harass any individual; contain obscenity, nudity or gratuitous violence; are commercial solicitations; are factually erroneous, libelous, or wildly off-topic; are from anonymous blog trolls; constitute incitement to violence or violation of law or District policy, or which constitute true threats; or that otherwise violate State law, school district policy, or the social media site’s own policies.